About this course:

 According to the World Health Organization (WHO, 2019), mental health disorders are characterized by a combination of abnormal thoughts, perceptions, emotions, behavior, and relationships with others.
 Those suffering from mental health disorders are often untreated or undertreated.
 In low- to middle-income countries, around 80% of those with mental health disorders receive no treatment, and in high-income countries the percentage of those with mental health disorders who receive treatment is between 35-50%.
 However, among those who do receive treatment, it is often suboptimal and insufficient.
 The WHO Mental Health Action Plan 2013-2020 aims to use evidence-based guidance, tools, and training to help improve the amount and quality of mental health care offered worldwide by increasing leadership, providing comprehensive and integrated care in community-based settings, implementing strategies for promotion and prevention, and strengthening evidence and research (WHO, 2019).

 According to the National Institute of Mental Health (NIMH, 2019a), ADD/ADHD disorders are characterized by a persistent pattern of inattention with or without a hyperactivity-impulsivity component.
 The condition can affect both children and adults and is marked by its interference with functioning, development, or daily life, as it can affect attention, executive function, and working memory.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) revised some of the diagnostic criteria for ADHD in 2013, changing prior “subtypes” to “presentations” that can change throughout life, adding a severity scale, and requiring more pervasiveness of symptoms in various settings to qualify.
-In diagnosing ADHD in adults, the DSM-5 now advises clinicians to look back to middle childhood (age 12) and the teen years when making a diagnosis for the beginning of symptoms, versus back to childhood (age 7), as previously advised in the DSM-IV.
-Furthermore, the DSM-5 recognizes that a diagnosis of ADHD and autism spectrum disorder can coexist.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5) revised some of the diagnostic criteria for ADHD in 2013, changing prior “subtypes” to “presentations” that can change throughout life, adding a severity scale, and requiring more pervasiveness of symptoms in various settings to qualify.
+In diagnosing ADHD in adults, the DSM-5-TR now advises clinicians to look back to middle childhood (age 12) and the teen years when making a diagnosis for the beginning of symptoms, versus back to childhood (age 7), as previously advised in the DSM-4.
+Furthermore, the DSM-5 and DSM-5-TR recognize that a diagnosis of ADHD and autism spectrum disorder can coexist.
 There are three presentations of ADHD which include inattentive, hyperactive-impulsive, and combined inattentive & hyperactive-impulsive.
 While there is no diagnostic laboratory or biomarker test for the diagnosis of these disorders, there are several criteria of symptoms, which are listed in Table 1.
-When diagnosing the condition, children should have six or more symptoms of the disorder, whereas older teens and adults should have at least five symptoms (American Psychiatric Association Publishing [APA], 2013).
+When diagnosing the condition, children should have six or more symptoms of the disorder, whereas older teens and adults should have at least five symptoms (American Psychiatric Association Publishing [APA], 2022).

 - Mild: few symptoms beyond the required number for diagnosis; symptoms result in minor impairment at home, school, work, or in social settings;